Summer Semester

 Specialization Pathways

-Students can replace their general electives with an optional specialized pathway with predesignated elective courses that align with their career goals and industry demands.
+Students can replace their general electives with an optional specialized pathway with elective course options that align with their career goals and industry demands.
 These courses and projects provide networking and mentoring opportunities from business leaders and faculty.

-Each pathway includes two predesignated electives that explore topics essential to the area of specialization.
+Each pathway includes elective options that explore topics essential to the area of specialization.
 When combined with a pathway specific Graduate Consulting Project, students emerge better prepared for their career goals and able to meet industry demands.

 Have questions about the MSM curriculum at Wake Forest or the program in general?
-Complete a request form, and we’ll follow up with additional information.
+Schedule a consult to speak with one of our admissions representatives.